CenturyLink Home Phone: Talk Forever—We Don’t Mind

 Do you still write to your pen pal from middle school?
 Do you call your grandma more than twice a year?
 Whether it’s email, phone, or good ol’ snail mail, some people keep in touch better than others.

-So, how well does your state keep up on communications?
+How well does your home ZIP code keep up on communications?
 If you’re Nebraska, you’re the chattiest of them all.
-If you’re in Idaho or New Hampshire, you fall under the recluse category.
+If you’re in DC or New Hampshire, you fall under the recluse category.

-On average, Americans spend about 45 minutes per day talking, texting, and emailing.
-Nebraska averages over 58, meanwhile, Idaho and New Hampshire average just under 34 minutes a day.
+On average, Americans spend about 44 minutes per day talking on the phone, texting, and emailing.
+Nebraska averages over an hour; meanwhile, DC averages just under 13 minutes a day.

 Data sourced and analyzed from 2015-2019 American Time Use Survey (ATUS)

-To see how many hours a day Americans are chatting on the phone, emailing their family, or sending mail to their friends, the team at Internet Service Partners analyzed data from the 2014-2018 American Time Use Survey (ATUS) by state.
+To see how many hours a day Americans chat on the phone, email their family, or send mail to their friends, the team at Internet Service Partners analyzed data from the 2015-2019 American Time Use Survey (ATUS) by state.
 The data did not include any time on telephone, mail, or email related to work.

-Alaska, Wyoming, and North Dakota were not included because their estimates did not meet the ATUS standard for quality and reliability.
+Alaska and South Dakota were not included because their estimates did not meet the ATUS standard for quality and reliability.
 Some states shared the same amount of “chat” time, and as such, tied.

 Want more than just home phone?
 Bundle with CenturyLink.
 Creating the perfect bundle is simple: choose your preferred phone plan, and internet speed to bring home the services that you’ll use the most.